2.1: The basic tools in home breadmaking are:

 On one side of the chamber–most commonly the left side–firewood is burning continuously.
-On the right side of the chamber pizza or bread is introduced.
+On the right side of the chamber, pizza or bread is introduced.
 The floor does not receive much heat and tends to be colder than the walls in comparison.
-For that reason they are not used generally to bake bread.
-This ovens can be seen in pizza shops offering wood burning baked pizza.
+For that reason, they are not used generally to bake bread.
+This oven can be seen in pizza shops offering wood-burning baked pizza.

 There is much more to say about these furnaces.
 I’ll come back later to this in a section devoted specifically to brick ovens.

 Ovens commonly used in the house

 In my practical experience as a family baker and having had to move many times, I have had the opportunity to try many different ovens.

 We could say that they all fall into one of two basic groups: Ovens heated by a flame and heated by an electric heating element.

 -Ovens heated by a gas or liquid fuel flame are not the most suitable for bread.
 The reason is that the flame requires continuous air circulation and this causes the crust of bread to become dry and hard.
 Some selected brands minimize this hot air current and work much better.
 In these ovens, it is impossible to retain the steam in the chamber which is critical in bread baking, especially in French style bread.